biosql/biosql.github.io/wiki/Main_Page.md

 available from the [Git repository](http://github.com/biosql/biosql).
-[Instructions for downloading code from Git anonymously](http://open-bio.org/wiki/SourceCode#Downloading_and_updating_code_via_Anonymous_Git) are on the O|B|F wiki; the URL for the master branch of BioSQL is [`git://github.com/biosql/biosql.git`](git://github.com/biosql/biosql.git).
+[Instructions for downloading code from Git anonymously](http://open-bio.org/wiki/SourceCode#Downloading_and_updating_code_via_Anonymous_Git) are on the OBF wiki; the URL for the master branch of BioSQL is [`git://github.com/biosql/biosql.git`](git://github.com/biosql/biosql.git).

 The [Downloads](Downloads "wikilink") section has links to downloads for